Axos Bank Business Savings Account Review

 Axos Bank Business Savings Account Requirements

-Only United States-based entities are allowed to open a business savings account with Axos Bank.
+Only US-based entities are allowed to open a business savings account with Axos Bank.
 The documents required by the bank will depend on your business type.

-- General partnership: A general partnership agreement and all amendments
+- A general partnership agreement and all amendments

 Our guide to opening a business bank account includes a downloadable checklist that can help you identify which business documents are usually required for the application process.